 Is Your Privacy at Risk?

-In addition to tracking cookies, Google uses a process called fingerprinting to gather information about you.
+In addition to tracking cookies, Google uses a process called browser fingerprinting to gather information about you.
 This technology allows Google to look inside your computer files to determine what plugins you have installed, the size of your monitor, what time zone your computer is located in, and more.

 Another problem with Google is that it ties all of your related accounts, like Gmail, YouTube, and Google Maps, together.
 If your accounts are linked or your use them during the same session as you did your search(es), then Google also has access to your email address, contact list, your home or business address, real name, and current location.